 - Alcohol consumption.
 About 25% of spinal cord injuries involve alcohol.

 Spinal cord injuries may also result from diseases like arthritis, osteoporosis, or cancer.
-Due to the many possible causes, it’s vital for victims and their loved ones to know their rights when a spinal cord injury happens.
+Due to the many possible causes, it’s vital for victims and their loved ones to know their rights when a spinal cord injury happens and contact a spinal cord injury attorney who specializes in these types of cases.

 Anyone who has suffered a spinal cord injury should be able to obtain just compensation if their injury was a result of the negligent actions of another person or entity.
 If they are unable to communicate or speak on their own behalf, the task of pursuing justice may fall to their loved ones.
 In order to claim damages and compensation successfully in a personal injury case, the injured party must be able to prove negligence.